-Each faculty member will be a member in good standing of at least one program.
-Faculty members can and are encouraged to develop links with multiple programs, but they must pick one program as their primary home.
-The faculty member will be responsible to her or his primary program when determining rotation schedules of Program Chairs.
-The faculty member will also be identified with his or her primary program in elections to committees.
-All affiliations will be based on experience, background and credentials, and the combined decision of the faculty member and the program faculty.
-The program will develop a defined process for links and affiliations with individual faculty.
-A majority of the faculty in any program must approve of the request of another faculty member to have a linked relationship.
+All faculty in this department are considered Educational Studies faculty.
+Each faculty member will be formally affiliated with at least one program.
+Faculty members can and are encouraged to engage across multiple programs, but must select one program for planning purposes such as determining course rotation schedules, teaching core courses, and elections to committees.
+All affiliations should be based on experience, background and credentials, and the combined decision of the faculty member, the program faculty and in consultation with the Chair.
+A majority of the faculty in any program must approve in writing, the request of another faculty member wishing to either switch or add another formal affiliation.